Bone Grafting Procedure for Woodley Park, DC: A Concise Walkthrough

 Travel from Woodley Park

 The practice is at 4400 Jenifer Street NW, Suite 220, in Friendship Heights.
 From Woodley Park the drive is approximately 10 to 15 minutes via Connecticut Avenue north or via Massachusetts Avenue northwest.
-Free parking is available in the building garage.
+On-site parking is available in the building garage.
 The Friendship Heights Red Line Metro station is two blocks from the practice, which is one stop from the Woodley Park-Zoo Metro station for transit-using patients.

 Schedule the Consultation